Colusa working to update cannabis ordinance

 As the city of Colusa works through the process of reviewing and updating their cannabis ordinance, a survey is being conducted to gather community input.

-“Cannabis has been legal in the city of Colusa since 2018 when the City Council voted to approve Ordinance 519 allowing for cultivation, manufacturing and non-storefront retail sales (referred to as delivery services),” a release issued by the city of Colusa said.
+“Cannabis has been legal in the city of Colusa since 2018 when the City Council voted to approve Ordinance 519 allowing for cultivation, manufacturing and non-storefront retail sales (referred to as delivery services),” read a release issued by the city of Colusa.
 “At the time, Colusa’s 519 Ordinance did not include store-front retail sales – otherwise known as dispensaries.”

 Since the ordinance has not been updated since it was approved three years ago, it has fallen out of compliance with new California Department of Cannabis Control edicts, according to the release, so councilmembers instructed City Manager Jesse Cain to draft proposed revises that included options for the inclusion of the storefront dispensary license type previously left out during the April 20 council meeting.